webyrd/Barliman/README.md

 Screenshot 4 shows the main editor window after we have begun defining `append` in the `Scheme Definition` edit pane.
 Our parentheses are not balanced -- we haven't yet typed a closing parenthesis for the `define` form.
 Because of the missing parenthesis, the definition is not a legal Scheme s-expression.
+The tests cannot pass, of course, since `append` isn't even an s-expression.
 Barliman recognizes this, and turns the text in the `Scheme Definition` edit pane, and the text in the test edit fields, a sickly green color.

 (Future versions of Barliman should include a structured editor that will automatically insert balanced parentheses.)